The Rainbow Mountain in Peru

 I recommend getting some local alpaca clothes, they are cheap, light and will keep you super warm!

-Here is what else I’d suggest to pack:Good (waterproof) hiking shoes!
+Here is what else I’d suggest to pack:Waterproof hiking shoes!
 Normal sneakers or Converse will not do the job, this is a serious hike.
-A rain coat and wind jacket!
+A rain and wind proof jacket!
 The wind up there can get ice cold and pretty strong.
 Sunscreen.
 Remember that you will be at a very high altitude.
 So even if it is cloudy, put on sunscreen.
 A lot!
 And don’t forget to protect your lips as well.
 Toilet paper and wet wipes!
 Think squat toilets all the way… Coca candy for the altitude!
 You can buy them at almost any shop in Cusco.
 Usually the guides also take coca leaves with them.
 Extra snacks and water!
 Even if the tour includes breakfast and lunch, you will need some extra snacks during the hike to power up.
 There is also hardly any option to buy water on the way.
 Take at least 2 liters with you.
+I love taking foldable water bottles because they are light.

 What to expect during your day